johnwargo/tessel-garage-door-controller/readme.md

 ---------------------
 Follow the instructions on the [Tessel web site](http://tessel.github.io/t2-start/) to setup your development system and connect the Tessel board.
 Be sure to update the Tessel board's firmware to the latest version and connect the device to your Wi-Fi network.
 Next, disconnect the USB cable from the Tessel board then attach the relay module to the Tessel's module A port.

+Install the relay module's software library using the following command:

+	npm install relay-mono

 Software Installation
 --------------------
 Copy the project's source code to a folder on your development system, then open a terminal window and navigate to the folder where you copied the files.